abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Search for matching accounts

 Search for matching accounts by username or display name.
+Version history:  0.0.0 - added\\ 2.8.0 - add `limit`, `offset` and `following`

 ### Example
 ```dart